To serve as a hub for Canton and the surrounding area to come and go hands-on with art in ways that inspire, excite, heal and entertain.

 The Village Arts Factory is structured in such a way that makes it both a destination and a great place for a leisurely visit!

 The Partnership for the Arts & Humanities is committed to preserving the historic roots of Henry Ford by restoring the Veterans Dormitory and Ford Factory.
-The renovated residence hall will be utilized for enrichment programs for local veterans including those diagnosed with Post Traumatic Stress Disorder (PTSD).
-Here, veterans will receive services necessary to restore health and meaning both biologically and spiritually, including art and music programming.
+The renovated Veterans Dormitory will be utilized for enrichment programs for local female veterans including those diagnosed with Post Traumatic Stress Disorder (PTSD).
+The tenant in this building will be the Eisenhower Center from Ann Arbor, a leader in TBI/ABI treatment with over 20 years of trusted experience in Brain Injury Rehabilitation.
+They will be utilizing multiple programs, including their “After the Impact” program-an intensive, mutually respectful, transitional program to mximize functional independence at home, work and the community.

 How did veterans become a part of the Village Arts Factory project?